Blotter: Salisbury man jailed after probation violation, drugs found during search - Salisbury Post

 Salisbury Police charged Timothy McCain Jr., 32, of West Horah Street, with felony possession of a controlled substance schedule I and felony possession of a controlled substance on a penal institution or jail premises.

 Members of the narcotics division and the Neighborhood Crime Abatement Team were in the 600 block of South Ellis Street on Wednesday just before 6 p.m.
 Police said McCain had two outstanding warrants for probation violation.
-When he was searched, officers located a small plastic bag of heroin in his pant’s pocket.
+When he was searched, officers located a small plastic bag of heroin in his pants pocket.
 He was charged and issued a $1,500 secured bond.

-McCain also received $1,000 each for the two probation violations.
+McCain also received $1,000 bond for two separate probation violations.
 He remains in the county jail under a total $3,500 secured bond.

 In other Salisbury Police Department reports